oleksandr-zubov/oleksandr-zubov/README.md

 Reliable and collaborative, driven to build productive relationships with clients and colleagues.
 Eager to learn and contribute in any way possible.

+Active and engaged in contributing beyond core responsibilities by going the extra mile.

 #### Specializations

 [![React Badge](https://img.shields.io/badge/-React-61DBFB?style=for-the-badge&labelColor=black&logo=react&logoColor=61DBFB)](#)